Google Analytics HIPAA Compliance - Penrod

 The first solution we’ve come up with completely replaces Google Analytics with Marketing Cloud Personalization, a platform made by Salesforce.

-One potential downside to migrating analytics platforms is the loss of historical data.
-This could be an unacceptable cost to certain healthcare organizations with significant amounts of user data.
+However, one potential drawback of migrating analytics platforms is the potential loss of historical data, which could be a significant cost for healthcare organizations with substantial user data.
+Our second solution completely avoids this issue.

 Server-Side Container